Ezio99/Foundry_Fund_Me/Notes.md

 In the site we can see loading and saving to storage takes a min of 100 gas while loading and saving from memory takes 3.

 So a good optimization for gas could be to r/w to memory instead of storage when possible

+We optimize withdraw() and create a new function cheaperWithdraw() and this reflects in snapshot as well